-The company's assets grew by 10.3%, to BGN 9,612 thousand at year-end (2017: BGN 8,712 thousand), driven by the increased receivables and other assets (2018: BGN 3,168 thousand; 2017: BGN 2,662 thousand), incl. receivables on insurance contracts, as well as the increased financial assets (2018: BGN 5,579 thousand; 2017: BGN 4,945 thousand), which mainly comprise bank deposits and Bulgarian government securities.
-As at 31 December 2018, the equity of Fi Health Insurance AD amounted to BGN 6,185 thousand, compared to BGN 5,827 thousand a year earlier.
+The company's assets increased by 25% to BGN 11,985 year-on-year (2018: BGN 9612 thousand).
+This was driven by both the increased receivables and other assets (2019: BGN 4,409 thousand; 2018: BGN 3,168 thousand), including receivables under insurance contracts, and increased financial assets (2019: BGN 6,140 thousand; 2018: BGN 5,579 thousand), which mainly include bank deposits and Bulgarian government securities.
+As at 31 December 2019, the equity of FiHealth Insurance AD amounted to BGN 6,990 thousand, compared to BGN 6,158 thousand a year earlier.
 The company allocates the relevant technical reserves according to legal requirements and standards.

-In order to continue safeguarding its financial stability while progressively increasing the portfolio of products, in 2018 Fi Health Insurance renewed its agreement with a reinsurance company having a credit rating of B++ (S&P).
+In order to continue safeguarding its financial stability while progressively increasing the portfolio of products, in 2019 FiHealth Insurance renewed its agreement with a reinsurance company having a credit rating of A+ (S&P).

-As at 31 December 2018 First Investment Bank AD also had other subsidiary companies, as follows: First Investment Finance B.V., Debita OOD, Realtor OOD, Balkan Financial Services EAD, Creative Investment EOOD, Turnaround Management EOOD, Lega Solutions EOOD and AMC Imoti EAD.
+As at 31 December 2019 First Investment Bank AD also had other subsidiary companies, as follows: First Investment Finance B.V., Debita OOD, Realtor OOD, Balkan Financial Services EAD, Creative Investment EOOD, Turnaround Management EOOD, Lega Solutions EOOD and AMC Imoti EAD.

-For further information on subsidiary companies see section "Bank Profile", as well as note 36 "Subsidiaries undertakings" of the Consolidated financial statements for the year ended 31 December 2018.
+For further information on subsidiary companies see section "Bank Profile", as well as note 36 "Subsidiary undertakings" of the Consolidated financial statements for the year ended 31 December 2019.

-Consolidated financial statement
+Consolidated financial statements

-for the year ended 31 december 2018 with independent auditors' report thereon
+for the year ended 31 december 2019 with independent auditors' report thereon